Thomas Søndergård

-Thomas Søndergård (born 4 October 1969 in Holstebro, Denmark) is a Danish conductor and percussionist.
+Thomas Søndergård (born 4 October 1969) is a Danish conductor and percussionist.

 Biography

-EUYO

 Søndergård studied percussion at the Royal Danish Academy of Music from 1989 to 1992, where his teachers included Gert Mortensen.
 In the same years, he was a member of the European Union Youth Orchestra.

-RDO

 Søndergård joined the Royal Danish Orchestra as a percussionist in 1992.
 He served on the faculty of the Royal Danish Academy of Music from 2001 to 2002.

 Søndergård devoted greater attention to conducting from age 27.
 After his debut at The Royal Danish Opera with the premiere of Poul Ruders's Kafka's Trial in 2005, he joined Askonas Holt management.
 In 2009, Søndergård became principal conductor of the Norwegian Radio Orchestra (KORK).
-He concluded his KORK tenure after the 2011-2012 season.
+He concluded his KORK tenure after the 2011–2012 season.

-BBC NOW
+Career in the UK

 Søndergård first conducted the BBC National Orchestra of Wales (BBC NOW) in December 2009, as an emergency substitute for Thierry Fischer.
-In July 2011, Søndergård was named the 14th principal conductor of the BBC NOW, effective with the 2012-2013 season, for an initial contract of four years.
+In July 2011, Søndergård was named the 14th principal conductor of the BBC NOW, effective with the 2012–2013 season, for an initial contract of four years.
 In February 2016, the BBC NOW announced the further extension of his contract as principal conductor through "at least 2018".
 Søndergård formally concluded his tenure as principal conductor of the BBC NOW in July 2018.

-RSNO

 Søndergård first guest-conducted the Royal Scottish National Orchestra (RSNO) in 2009, as an emergency substitute for Yakov Kreizberg.
-In October 2011, the RSNO named him its principal guest conductor, effective with the 2012-2013 season, with an initial contract of three years for three programmes per year.
-In May 2017, the RSNO announced Søndergård's appointment as its next principal conductor, effective with the 2018-2019 season.
+In October 2011, the RSNO named him its principal guest conductor, effective with the 2012–2013 season, with an initial contract of three years for three programmes per year.
+In May 2017, the RSNO announced Søndergård's appointment as its next principal conductor, effective with the 2018–2019 season.
 In February 2021, the RSNO announced the extension of Søndergård's contract as music director through autumn 2024.
+In April 2023, the RSNO announced a one-year extension of his contract as music director through the 2024–2025 season.

 In December 2021, Søndergård first guest-conducted the Minnesota Orchestra.
 He returned for another guest-conducting engagement in April 2022.
-In July 2022, the orchestra announced Søndergård's appointment as its music director, effective with the 2023-2024 season, with an initial contract of five seasons.
+In July 2022, the orchestra announced Søndergård's appointment as its music director, effective with the 2023–2024 season, with an initial contract of five seasons.

-Sondergard has made several recordings for the Linn label and the DaCapo label, including music of Bent Lorentzen, Per Nørgård, and Poul Ruders.
+Søndergård has made several recordings for the Linn label and the DaCapo label, including music of Bent Lorentzen, Per Nørgård, and Poul Ruders.

+Personal life

-In July 2022, Sondergard married his longtime partner, the Swedish baritone Andreas Landin.
+In July 2022, Søndergård married his longtime partner, the Swedish baritone Andreas Landin.